allrob23/pymop-artifacts-rv/Experiment_Data/README.md

 - `RQ3 - PR & Issues Opened/`: Data and scripts related to pull requests and issues analysis
 - `RQ4 - Dynapyt_DyLin_PyMOP Comparison/`: Data and scripts for comparing Dynapyt, DyLin, and PyMOP
 - `Discussion/Offline Algorithm/`: Data and scripts for comparing Algorithm A with other online algorithms
+- `Discussion/Garbage Collection/`: Data and scripts for comparing the overheads of PyMOP with and without garbage collection

 ## Project Information